rakutentech/leofs_docs/s3_client.rst

 URL: `SDK for Java <http://aws.amazon.com/sdkforjava/>`_

-.. note:: LeoFS's domains are ruled by :ref:`this rule <s3-path-label>`.
+.. note:: LeoFS domains are ruled by :ref:`this rule <s3-path-label>`.
 You need to set 'Proxy Host' and 'Proxy Port' with ClientConfiguration class.

 Example usage